D-Box Technologies

-D-BOX Technologies Inc., informally known as D-BOX, is a publicly traded haptic motion technology company based in Longueuil, Quebec.
+D-BOX Technologies Inc. (informally known simply as DBOX) is a Canadian haptic motion technology company based in Longueuil, Quebec.
 The company designs and manufactures motion and haptic systems for entertainment, simulation, and training industries.
+Combining haptic technology with actuators provides physical sensations in a virtual setting.
 As of July 2019, D-BOX seats were located at over 700 movie screens in 40 countries.

 The company was founded in 1998.
-Sebastien Mailhot is the company's President and CEO.
+Naveen Prasad is the company's President and CEO.

 History

 D-BOX was originally founded in 1998 as a manufacturer of powerful subwoofers.
 Michel Jacques was the company's president and CEO.
 The company noticed customers were buying multiple subwoofers to place around seats to mimic a motion effect.
 The company decided to shift its focus to motion technology, and in 2001 released its first generation of D-BOX motion seating systems.
 The company initially focused on the theatrical-exhibition market rather than home consumers, due to the high cost of a single chair.

+In August 2005, Claude McMaster became the company's President and CEO.

 In 2009, Nikki Rocco, president of distribution at Universal Pictures, asked D-BOX to use its motion technology for the 2009 film Fast & Furious.
 The project was successful, and was considered a company milestone.
-Also in 2009, Canadian exhibition chain Cineplex opened its first D-BOX location.
-The company also began working with movie theater chain Cinemark International, expanding globally to install seats throughout Latin America.
+That year, the company reached an agreement with Canadian exhibitor Cineplex Entertainment to install D-BOX seats at its locations, with the first opening in July 2009.

 In October 2018, the company entered the sports simulation market, and displayed a Formula 1 simulator at a sports conference in London.

 In November, Variety announced that D-BOX was working to develop an amusement park ride based on Ubisoft's popular Rabbids title.

+In May 2019, the company announced that its simulation technology was being used by Monaco-based company RS Simulation in its Sector One racing simulator.

 By July 2019, D-BOX seats were located at over 700 screens in 40 countries.
 In August, the company announced that Australian and New Zealand-based company Hoyts was installing D-BOX seats in its theaters.
 In October, the company announced it was partnering with India-based film chain PVR Cinemas to install its seats in Indian cinemas, and that the 2019 Indian action film War would incorporate the motion technology coding.

 On April 1, 2020, the company announced that Sébastien Mailhot was taking on the role of President and CEO.
 In September, British simulation company Cranfield Simulations announced a $170,000 home Formula 1 simulator using D-BOX's suspension platform.
 In November, the company announced a lower cost chair designed for the home entertainment market.
 In December, the company announced it was working with gaming hardware manufacturer Cooler Master to produce a gaming chair featuring full-body haptic technology.

+In December 2022, D-BOX collaborated with simulation company RSEAT to develop the HF-L4, a sim racing and theatre system based on D-BOX's G5 haptic motion system.